ddebowczyk/java-gosu-interop/README.md

-java-gosu-interop
+Java Gosu interop
 =================

+Proof of concept implementation, use with caution.

-Call Gosu classes from Java
+See [Call Gosu classes from Java](http://localhost:4000/programming/gosu/2013/11/04/gosu-java-interop.html) for detailed instructions.